 Observing Help and Advice

-Once outside or at your observing site, allow yourself time to become dark adapted – Your eyes need time – anything up to half an hour to adjust to the low light levels, and as time passes you will be amazed at how many more stars you are becoming aware of as your eyes slowly become adapted – keep away from any areas where there are bright lights, or at least keep your exposure down to a minimum – if possible mask any lights with something – I used an old towel draped across the trees in my garden to mask out a neighbors security light.
-If you are in the garden don’t keep going inside to get warm unless you turn out the house lights, otherwise you will never allow your eyes to adjust to the dark – use a red lamp not a normal torch, I use a purpose made observing light but a cycle rear light is just as good and this will not affect your dark adaption.
+Once outside or at your observing site, allow yourself time to become dark adapted – Your eyes need time – anything up to half an hour to adjust to the low light levels, and as time passes you will be amazed at how many more stars you are becoming aware of as your eyes slowly become adapted – keep away from any areas where there are bright lights, or at least keep your exposure down to a minimum.

-If you are observing with binoculars, it can be much more comfortable if you take a garden chair to sit in – especially the type that allows you to recline, this way you can enjoy effortless scans of the skies without getting a stiff neck or straining your arms – binoculars seem to get very heavy after a while and unless you have some of the image stabilised ones then you will find everything starts to dither about.
+If you are observing with binoculars, it can be much more comfortable if you use a garden chair or recliner, this way you can enjoy effortless scans of the skies without getting a stiff neck or straining your arms.

 Use a star chart or planetarium to find you way around the sky, start with learning a constellation that you can easily recognise – the plough for example, which can be used to point the way to polaris the pole star.
 Other constellations are used in a similar way to point to other constellations, in no time at all you will be able to find your way around the sky.